Monday, October 25, 2010

 Topping the blog comment, in my opinion, is the Retweet.
 For those of you not familiar to Twitter, that is when someone confirms the quality of one of your tweets by sending it on to all of their followers.
 In the last two days, I have seen a couple of posts by BHS students retweeted!
 It was a proud moment!
 Check out the retweets below where Akash's post on cheating was retweeted by educators from South Africa, Iowa, Oregon, and Arlington.

+All of this and we are only midway through the first term.
+Opportunities to make connections with students from Monsignor Bonner & Archbishop Prendergast High School in Philadelphia and Cam High School in Anita, Iowa are available.
+But in reality, opportunities to connect with learners everywhere are a few keystrokes away.
+You can set your own course and if you have something important to say, people will respond.
+That is what a PLN is all about!
 My PLN has allowed me to connect with passionate educators likeShannon Miller, Van Meter High School's extraordinary library/media specialist, and Bill Brannick, the Principal at Bonner & Archbishop Prendergast High School in Philadelphia.
 These two have also embarked on a similar journey at their own schools, showing students the power of a PLN and showing the world the power of student connections.
-Keep checking in at The Student Connect PLN and see what are amazing students are up to.
+Keep checking in at The Student Connect PLN and see what are amazing students are up to. |